Timothy254/DEVOPS-TASK/Readme.md

 Technical Test for  DevOps Engineers.
-3days to provide the solution.
-ONLY respond if you are willing to take this challenge.

 Please see below the details of Technical test.
 Your solution must -
 • be implemented using Terraform